megardn/PennLINC.github.io/docs/TheWay/InterfacingWithClusters.md

 ---
 layout: default
-title: Interfacing with the clusters via Jupyter
+title: Interfacing with the clusters via Jupyter and MacFuse
 parent: The Way
 nav_order: 2
 has_toc: true